json-schema-org/understanding-json-schema/source/reference/generic.rst

 examples that validate against the schema.
 This isn't used for validation, but may help with explaining the effect and purpose of the schema to a reader.
-Each entry should validate against the schema in which is resides, but that isn't strictly required.
+Each entry should validate against the schema in which it resides, but that isn't strictly required.
 There is no need to duplicate the ``default`` value in the ``examples`` array, since ``default`` will be treated as another example.